MichaelSiehl/Atomic_Subroutines--Using_them_to_implement_a_bi-directional_synchronization/README.md

 Fortran 2008 coarray programming with unordered execution segments (user-defined ordering) - Atomic Subroutines: Using them to implement a bi-directional synchronization -- an example program

 # Overview
-This GitHub repository aims to show briefly that we can use Fortran 2008 atomic subroutines to develop parallel logic codes that operate safely even with user-defined (unordered) execution segments: A simple example program implements a bi-directional (two-sided) synchronization method using atomic subroutines for the required remote data transfers.
+This GitHub repository aims to show briefly that we can use Fortran 2008 atomic subroutines to develop sophisticated parallel logic codes that operate safely even with user-defined (unordered) execution segments: A simple example program implements a bi-directional (two-sided) synchronization method using atomic subroutines for the required remote data transfers.
 To do so in a safe manner, the code uses single calls to atomic_define (and atomic_ref) to transmit more than just one atomic value at a time.

 # The three steps of implementing a bi-directional (two-sided) synchronization using atomic subroutines (within the example program):